spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Persistent Cart Sharing

-### Persistent Cart Sharing

 The [Persistent Cart Sharing](/docs/scos/dev/feature-walkthroughs/202204.0/persistent-cart-sharing-feature-walkthrough/persistent-cart-sharing-feature-walkthrough.html) feature allows company users to generate the URL to share the cart with different levels of access.

-### Persistent Cart Sharing feature module relations
+### Persistent Cart Sharing: module relations

 [This schema](/docs/scos/dev/feature-walkthroughs/202204.0/persistent-cart-sharing-feature-walkthrough/persistent-cart-sharing-feature-module-relations.html) illustrates module relations in the Unique URL per Cart for Easy Sharing feature

 ## Prices

+The [Prices](/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/prices-feature-walkthrough.html) feature enables Back Office users to effectively manage the prices of all types of products.
+They can set different types of prices, like default, original, and volume prices.

 ### Money

 Handling monetary values can be a problem and is often quite hard.
-The [Money](/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/money-module-reference-information.html) bundle makes it easier to work with monetary values.
+The [Money](/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/money-module-reference-information.html) module makes it easier to work with monetary values.

-### Prices

-The [Prices](/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/prices-feature-walkthrough.html) feature enables Back Office users to effectively manage the prices of all types of products.
-They can set different types of prices, like default, original, and volume prices.

 ### PriceProduct module details: reference information